damien-dupre/dcu-r-tutorials/slides/slide_05_02.md

 The **Packages** shows a list of all the R packages installed on the local or remote machine and indicates whether or not they are currently loaded.

-With the **Help** menu for R functions you can access to essential information to use them.
+With the **Help** menu for R functions you can access essential information to use them.
 Just have a look at some of them by typing `?` followed by the function name such as:

 ```
 ?lm